w0006887/modules/0298/mdModule.md

 to a known state.

-By gating the inputs of `SRC` with an active low `reset.pin`, the content of a D-flipflop can be reset to 0 during the start up phase of a computer.
+By gating the inputs of `SRC` with an active low `reset.pin`, the content of a D-flipflop can be reset to 0 during the start-up phase of a computer.
 The resulting circuit is as follows:

 ![image](gcdwr.png)